In this article

 How to choose a business credit card for a sole proprietorship

 As with choosing a personal credit card, it’s important to pick the right business credit card for your sole proprietorship.
-You’ll want to consider the following factors as you research your options:
+Consider the following as you research your options:

 1. Your credit score: The most attractive small business credit cards require good to excellent credit—typically a score of at least 700.
 Be sure to check your credit score before applying and narrow your search to cards that offer you good approval odds.